validatedpatterns/gitea-chart/README.md

 ### Persistence

 Gitea will be deployed as a statefulset.
 By simply enabling the persistence and setting the storage class according to your cluster everything else will be taken care of.
 The following example will create a PVC as a part of the statefulset.
 This PVC will not be deleted even if you uninstall the chart.

 Please note, that an empty storageClass in the persistence will result in kubernetes using your default storage class.

-If you want to use your own storageClass define it as followed:
+If you want to use your own storage class define it as follows:

 ```yaml
 persistence: